Great Creatures Orangutans and Dragons

 Over the next 5 days we will visit uninhabited islands, snorkel pristine reefs and either camp on deserted beaches or sleep on deck.
 You will have the chance to sit back and relax aboard our boat or join in with some sea kayaking, paddling from one island to the next.
 We will visit the famed Rinca Island where we will encounter our first giant Komodo Dragons.
 Rinca has the highest square kilometer density of Dragons and is a great place for a trek to see them in the wild.
 We will end the first half of our journey in our hotel back in Labuan Bajo.

-The following morning we will fly to Pangkalabun in Kalimantan where we will transfer to our hotel and have a look around town.
+The following morning we will fly back to Bal/Jakarta for another night and then off to Pangkalabun in Kalimantan where we will transfer to our hotel and have a look around town.
 The next day we will head off to the small town of Kumai and hop aboard our river boat or klotok for the rivers and jungles of the Tanjung Puting National Park.

 The Tanjung Puting National Park is home to a host of both wild and semi-wild Orangutans (one of mans' closest relatives).
 It is home to a unique eco-system and unique species such as the proboscis monkey and the false gavial crocodile.